andrew-johnson-4/L1Pearls/normalize_kindof.md

 TODO:
 1) write reference implementation of evaluation of each instruction
-2) prove soundness and completeness of each instruction wrt what they are intended to accomplish
+2) prove the total reduction of these rules into CoC (actual reduction might be infeasible)

 ## Kinding Instruction Set (CISC)